Body of Pakistani killed at Texas school arrives in Karachi

-KARACHI, Pakistan (AP) - The body of a 17-year-old Pakistani exchange student killed in a mass shooting at a high school in Texas has arrived in the port city of Karachi, where her family lives.
+KARACHI, Pakistan (AP) - The body of a 17-year-old Pakistani exchange student killed in a mass shooting at a high school in Texas arrived before dawn Wednesday in the port city of Karachi, where her family lived and where she was being buried.

 Sabika Sheikh was among 10 students and staff slain Friday at Santa Fe High School.
 The alleged shooter is 17-year-old Dimitrios Pagourtzis, who is being held on capital murder charges.